duncanthrax/scream/README.md

 on kernel level.
 There is no userspace portion.

 The multicast target address and port is "239.255.77.77:4010".
-The audio is a raw PCM, always with two channels (stereo).
-The the default sampling rate and size can be set as the "Default format" in the driver "Advanced" property page.
+The audio is a raw PCM stream, always with two channels (stereo).
+The default sampling rate and size can be set as the "Default format" in the driver "Advanced" property page.
 Data is transferred in UDP frames with a payload size of max.
 1154 bytes, consisting of 2 bytes header and 1152 bytes PCM data.